Molecular Biology Program Guidelines & Policies

 The new Program director is chosen by the current Program director with the following stipulations:

-The director chosen must meet with the approval of the executive committee by a 2/3 vote.
-If the nominee is not approved, the director must submit the name of another candidate until approval from the executive committee is achieved.
+- The director chosen must meet with the approval of the steering committee by a 2/3 vote.
+If the nominee is not approved, the director must submit the name of another candidate until approval from the steering committee is achieved.

 The Steering Committee meets every other month during the academic year.